-Walt Disney World Resort is the flagship resort of Disney’s worldwide corporate enterprise, and by far it’s largest and most visited park.
+Walt Disney World Resort is the flagship resort of Disney’s worldwide corporate enterprise, and by far its largest and most visited park.
 However, it’s Disneyland that holds the honor of being the first Disney park to open.
-No history of Disney World is complete without first mentioning the influence that Disneyland has had on it.
+No history of Disney World is complete without first mentioning the influence that Disneyland (and the rest of Disney history) has had on it.

 Walt Disney fell ill and died of circulatory collapse (lung cancer) on December 15, 1966, as the construction of the project was underway.
 Unfortunately, he would not live to witness the opening of Walt Disney World Resort.

 Without Walt overseeing the construction, the Walt Disney Company abandoned the experimental concept of a planned community in favor of building a resort that closely resembled Disneyland.
 This early construction led to the 1971 opening of Magic Kingdom, Disney World’s first theme park.

 After Walt’s death, his brother and business partner Roy O. Disney was now in charge of overseeing the first phase of construction.